-Established in 1902, Raymark first started out as the A.H.
+Established in 1902, Raymark started as the A.H.
 Raymond Company, named after its creators.
 The name was changed numerous times shortly after, to Raytech, Raybestos Industries, Raybestos-Manhattan, and finally to Raymark.

 According to internal documents, records reveal that the past president of Raymark had a long history of suppressing information about using asbestos in the company’s products, which became one of the reasons that it lost so many lawsuits.

 However, it wasn’t much longer before asbestos-related claims against Raymark began piling up, when more and more people began developing malignant mesothelioma and other toxic diseases.